 The level of participation of Pacific Islanders in tertiary education lags far behind other countries and regions, hence the increasing focus of Pacific Island governments recently to improve their tertiary education development.

-This presentation will examine the level of tertiary education in the Pacific Islands both in terms of gross enrolment ratios in tertiary education, outline the regional and national tertiary education architecture, and describe the major challenges facing tertiary education in the Pacific Islands relating to financing, access, relevance, employability, management, quality and research capabilities.
+This presentation examines the level of tertiary education in the Pacific Islands both in terms of gross enrolment ratios in tertiary education, outline the regional and national tertiary education architecture, and describe the major challenges facing tertiary education in the Pacific Islands relating to financing, access, relevance, employability, management, quality and research capabilities.
 This is a relevant dialogue for all key stakeholders, including the regional Governments, national higher education institutions, regional tertiary education providers, donors and other national and international non-state actors.
 Friends of the Pacific Islands, especially its closest development friends like Australia and New Zealand have an obligation to assist them raise the level, quality and relevance of tertiary education.

 About the speaker